sand1812/growatt/README.md

 # Improvements
 Please note that some input registers lack of documentation.
-The following registers have been deducted by observation :
+The following input registers have been deducted by observation :
-83 : Battery Charge Current
+* 83 : Battery Charge Current
-84 : Battery Discharge Current
+* 84 : Battery Discharge Current
-90 : Probably Total Battery Charge Current (sum of all inverters)
+* 90 : Probably Total Battery Charge Current (sum of all inverters)